UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-01-01-team28-Image-editting.md

 ### Diffusion Approches

+Building on the exploration of classical image editing methods, it is important to highlight the transformative role diffusion models play in this domain.
+Such models enhance images starting from random noise and are particularly effective for tasks such as inpainting when a mask is used.

 ## Dive into DiffEdit
 In many cases, semantic image edits can be restricted to only a part of the image, leaving other parts unchanged.
 However, the input text query does not explicitly identify this region, and a naive method could allow for edits all over the image, risking to modify the input in areas where it is not needed.
 To circumvent this, DIFFEDIT propose a method to leverage a text-conditioned diffusion model to infer a mask of the region that needs to be edited.
 Starting from a DDIM encoding of the input image, DIFFEDIT uses the inferred mask to guide the denoising process, minimizing edits outside the region of interest.